Coko-Foundation/ketty/docs/docs/userGuide/03-The Producer/04-collaborate.md

 ![Choose the relevant access level](../../../static/img/e490be6e3ee9_medium.png)

-The book owner can change the type of access or remove a book collaborator using the dropdown next to the person’s name.
+The Book Owner can change the type of access or remove a book collaborator using the dropdown next to the person’s name.

 ![Change a collaborator’s access level or remove their access to the book](../../../static/img/419dc9c4d92a_medium.png)